ldn-softdev/jtc/Walk-path tutorial.md

 }
 bash $
 ```
-\- Note how `jtc` _iterleaves_ the walks - it puts relevant walkings in a good (relevant) order, rather than dumping results of
+\- Note how `jtc` _interleaves_ the walks - it puts relevant walkings in a good (relevant) order, rather than dumping results of
 the first walk and then of the second.
 If one prefers seeing the latter behavior, option `-n` will do the trick, compare:
 ```
 bash $ <<<$JSN jtc -w[:] -w[:][:] -n